Everything Kaye...Storytelling

 "Oh", I said very confused.
 "Will it be open tomorrow?"

-"Not sure,maybe", she said as she started strolling down the road again.
+"Not sure, maybe", she said as she started strolling down the road again.

 "Don't get too close to them Olivia."

-Srecko Skrobic/Upsplash
+Srecko Skrobic/Upsplash |

 "But I'm feeding them mom."

-Earlier as we drove down the long driveway as we enter the resort we passed some more ponds, my son gets excited and ask can we go fishing?
-I tell him yeah, I read online that you can rent fishing supplies and equipment so we can go tomorrow.
-The next morning around 5:00 a.m. my son and myself climb out of bed, get dressed, and head out to the pond.
+There's only one way in and out of the resort.
+As we entered, I looked for the sign for the office.
+We pass some more ponds, my son gets excited and asks can we go fishing?
+I tell him "I read online that you can rent fishing supplies and equipment" The next morning around 5:00 a.m. my son and myself climb out of bed, get dressed, and head out to the pond.
 We see a little wooden shack where you can get fishing equipment and worms; we get our supplies and we head over to the water.
 The small cultured pond was calm, the only ripples were our lines slipping down into the deep green water.
 We caught and released about two small fish.

 "I'm getting hungry, we better start back."